 Prior to attending for your CT scan or first treatment, it is beneficial to have practiced the DIBH technique at home.

-You can find videos and more information on this technique on the RESPIRE website.
+You can find videos and more information on this technique on the respire website: www.respire.org.uk.

-It contains a series of resources developed in partnership between healthcare professionals and patient representatives.
-These have been designed for patients who have been referred for radiotherapy to the breast or chest wall.
-In particular, the aim of the resources is to help you learn how to hold your breath for a short time during your radiotherapy.
+The respire website contains a series of resources developed from a partnership between healthcare professionals and patient representatives.
+Designed for patients who have been referred for radiotherapy to the breast or chest wall.
+In particular, the aim of the resources is to help you to learn how to hold your breath for a short time during your radiotherapy.

 You can practise the DIBH technique by following these steps:

-3. Once you are comfortable breathing in this way, take a deep breath in through your nose and hold it for approximately 10 seconds.
+- Once you are comfortable breathing in this way, take a deep breath in through your nose and hold it for approximately 10 seconds.
 Take special care that no breath escapes in this time as it is important that your breath holds are consistent.
-After the time has elapsed, breathe out through your mouth.
+After the time has elapsed, breath out through your mouth.

-4. Gradually increase the length of time you hold your breath, adding five seconds each time until you reach 25-30 seconds of being able to hold your breath comfortably.
+- Gradually increase the length of time you hold your breath in five second increments until you reach 25-30 seconds of being able to hold your breath comfortably.

 The DIBH technique